niplav/site/notes_on_pickup.md

 My reasons for this as roughly as follows:

 * Consciously detecting shit tests takes a lot of mental energy (at least it would for me, which is the main reason I don't do it)
-* It makes you focus more on her, not on the situation/relation
+* It makes you focus more on her, not on the situation/relation, making you either invest too much or be too unrelaxed
 * There are many other, and imho better, things to do with your emotional energy:
 	* maintaining a positive vibe (especially on your side)
 		* this one is key: if you have a good vibe (and perhaps have already approached girls before your date), and some experience in approaching, the chance that you'll respond to a shit tests with a counter-tease or the right answer automatically is much higher